 The French government recently issued an unprecedented statement recommending any woman who has received this implant to have it “explanted” or removed.
 It is unclear whether they will cover the cost of a secondary augmentation with a different product.
 This implant has possibly also been rebranded as an “M” implant and marketed in other countries – so the exact number of women suffering from this is currently unknown.
-It is possible that the implants have been sold in Western Europe, South America (Brazil, Chile, and Argentina) and Australia.
+The implants may have been sold in Western Europe, South America (Brazil, Chile, and Argentina), and Australia.

-One of the women who suffered from a rupture has since died from anaplastic large cell lymphoma, but there is no evidence to suggest any association between the leakage and cancer development.
+One of the women who suffered from a rupture has since died from anaplastic large cell lymphoma.
+Still, there is no evidence to suggest any association between leakage and cancer development.
 It is being reported that there was evidence of this being an issue as early as March of 2010, but it has taken as long as 21 months for this to come to light.
-The parent company has admitted that two types of silicone were used in the manufacture of this product “But there’s no cause-and-effect link between it and any harm suffered by this or that person,” an attorney for PIP was quoted as saying
+The parent company has admitted that two types of silicone were used in the manufacture of this product.
+“But there’s no cause-and-effect link between it and any harm suffered by this or that person,” an attorney for PIP was quoted as saying.

-Women who choose to not undergo elective implant removal are currently being encouraged to undergo ultrasound examinations every six months to be evaluated for evidence of rupture.
+Women who choose not to undergo elective implant removal are currently being encouraged to undergo ultrasound examinations every six months to evaluate evidence of rupture.
 The FDA has encouraged US women who possibly received these implants to report their experience through their website – https://www.accessdata.fda.gov/scripts/medwatch/

 To read more about the specific issues related to the PIP breast implant controversy, click on the following links: